MaastrichtU-IDS/DecentralizedHealthcareBackend/README.md

    > Once logged in, you can get a token which is necessary for later operation
 3. Step 3: upload data

+For more details, please refer to [Understanding the Login Related Process](./manual/understanding%20the%20login%20related%20process.md)

 ## Document

 You can access [LUCE document](https://maastrichtu-ids.github.io/DecentralizedHealthcareBackend/) for details.